-Note that to reduce the quantisation error, a 0.5 LSB offset is added to the A/D Converter input.
-Except for the digitised zero value, the subsequent digitised values will change at a point 0.5 LSB below where they would change without the offset, and the last full scale digitised value will change at a point 1.5 LSB below the V{DD} level.
+The diagram shows the ideal transfer function between the analog input value and the digitised output value for the A/D converter.
+Except for the digitised zero value, the subsequent digitised values will change at a point 0.5 LSB below where they would change without the offset, and the last full scale digitised value will change at a point 1.5 LSB below the VDD level.